Order Gg249 Xanax Online Buy Xanax From China Buy Valium From China Mail Order Xanax Legal

 1. I used to collect different shaped erasers and I made a scrapbook of newspaper cuttings of Formula one as I used to and still follow it.

-• The erasers was massive.
+• The erasers were massive.
 I hadn’t realised how much so until I started writing about it for this blog.
 Love the F1 scrapbook, and that you still follow.
 Which team/driver?

 2. Erasers and those small Wade porcelaine animal figures eceryone used to have.
 Worth quite a bit of money now!!
 I used to love how the erasers smelt.
 I would get my shoebox out and sniff them one by one lol.
 Fizzy coke bottles, strawberry milkshakes, vanilla icecream cones with sauces and a flake.
 Just such a young teen thing to do.
 The Wade animals I think started off in christmas crackers and became a bit of a thing.
 I’m coming up for 53, so must have been one of the first to be collecting the erasers.
 It was such a huge deal to us all.